jonlaing/effex/REACT-MIGRATION.md

 React re-renders entire component subtrees when state changes, then diffs a virtual DOM to find what actually changed.
 This works, but it's wasteful.

-Effect UI uses signals.
+Effex uses signals.
 When a signal updates, only the DOM nodes that actually depend on that signal update.
 No diffing, no wasted renders:

 ```ts
 // React: Changing count re-renders the entire component